Dasharo/docs/docs/variants/msi_z690/faq.md

 ### In the Disclaimer, you wrote that one of the warranty conditions is: "No signs of customer interference with the platform or firmware."
 How would a user modify firmware without losing the warranty?
 Being open source to be easy to modify, then saying "don't touch this" seems contradictory.
 How would you add an exception?

-How can we accept hardware returns when one would freely play with firmware parameters, which can damage the mainboard?
-They can contribute to Dasharo, so we can pass Dasharo Certification Program and release it in the next version.
+Playing with firmware parameters can result in damaging the mainboard.
+Such action excludes the acceptance of the return.
+You can improve the Dasharo by contributing, so	we can pass Dasharo Certification Program and release it in the next version.